izikeros/blog/content/posts/posts/2026-04-09_model-migration.md

 ### DSPy in migration: tool vs framework

-Most common mistake I see: teams adopt DSPy as a permanent architectural layer when the problem only needed a one-time tool.
+Teams adopt DSPy as a permanent architectural layer when the problem only needed a one-time tool.

 **Use DSPy as a migration tool:** run MIPROv2 against your golden dataset on the new model, inspect the optimized prompt, extract it as a string, and deploy it without DSPy in your runtime path.
 Optimization benefit, no framework dependency.